 Since this class is taught online, your equipment needs to be up to date.
 I recommend broadband services from your local cable provider or satellite internet providers.
 You will need reliable access to the internet and log into the class regularly (at least twice a week).
 It is your responsibility to meet class deadlines.
-It is highly recommended that you use Firefox or Google Chrome as your internet browser.
+It is highly recommended that you use Google Chrome or Firefox as your internet browser.
 They are the preferred browsers for Canvas.